khanhtc1202/fromnoobstogeeks/source/_posts/dependency-injection.md

 }
 ```

-This pattern appear so many times in our application.
+This pattern appears so many times in our application.
 Everything seems to be okay, but when we start writing logic of `Car` class that have relation with `Engine of the Car`, all the change on `Engine` class can make `Car` class logic be broken.
 The same thing when we use external libraries, if your application depends directly on the external modules, it will be corrupted when those libraries are updated.

 To avoid that dead end, we have a very useful tool named `Dependencies Injection`.
 Instead of directly injecting class to class, it's better to inject just the interface of injecting class to the host class (we have many ways to do this strategy).